Cities of ArtCities of Art

 • Gelato Museum Carpigiani

-What could be better than spending a few hours with your children messing about and putting their hands to work?
+What could be better than spending a few hours with your children baking and getting your hands dirty?
+In Bologna, there are numerous organisations that organise cooking classes, some specifically for children.

-The Parco della Resistenza in San Lazzaro di Savena hosts Dinosauri in carne e ossa, an exhibition that allows visitors to discover how the most famous dinosaurs and other prehistoric animals looked like, such as the ancestors of the sloth and the crocodile: thirty life-size models to tell the story of the history and evolution of life on earth.
-Wide eyes and open mouths are guaranteed!
+The Parco della Resistenza in San Lazzaro di Savena is home to Dinosauri in carne e ossa, an exhibition that allows visitors to discover what the most famous dinosaurs and other prehistoric animals, such as the ancestors of the sloth and the crocodile, looked like in real life: thirty models reconstructed strictly to life size, to tell the story and evolution of life on earth.

 • Dinosauri in carne e ossa, San Lazzaro di Savena (Bologna)